bosdhill/rustlings/notes/traits.md

 fn draw_static<T: Draw>(shape: T) {
     shape.draw();
 }

+// Box<dyn Trait> explanation:
+// Box allocates data on the heap and gives us a pointer to it
+// dyn Draw means "any type that implements Draw"
+// Box<dyn Draw> is a "trait object" - a fat pointer containing:
+//   - pointer to the data
+//   - pointer to the vtable (method dispatch table)

 // Dynamic dispatch - type determined at runtime fn draw_dynamic(shapes: Vec<Box<dyn Draw>>) {